lvguowei/lvguowei-website/content/post/james-coplien.md

 featured = ""
 featuredpath = ""
 featuredalt = ""
-title = "I discovered James Coplien" date = 2019-05-01T20:52:19+03:00
+title = "I found out about James Coplien" date = 2019-05-01T20:52:19+03:00
 +++

-I do not remember how I discovered this guy on Youtube but BOY, my world is not the same.
+I do not remember how I find this guy on Youtube but BOY, my world is not the same.

 I just link two of his talks here from Youtube.
 You can certainly find more.